MrCode4/stherm/README.md

 - Add privacy policy and terms of use in test mode and initial setup

 ### What Been Updated
+- New update path for public releases

 ### What’s Been Fixed

 ### Known Issues
+ - Alerts should be updated according the docs

 ## Release R 0.9.5